Cadasta/cadasta-docs/en/03-projects.md

 #### Editing a Project Boundary

-Once you've navigated to the Edit Project Boundary page, you can use the tools on the left of the map to make your project location changes changes.
+Once you've navigated to the Edit Project Boundary page, you can use the tools on the left of the map to make your project location changes.

 You can either click the edit icon and drag your boundary points as needed: